MARKET SNAPSHOT: Amazon, Microsoft, Alphabet Set To Power Nasdaq Higher After Blowout Results

 What could drive the markets?

 The pace of earnings releases slows somewhat Friday.
-On the lineup are Merck & Co.(MRK), Colgate-Palmolive Co.(CL) , AbbView Inc.(ABBV) , Exxon Mobil Corp.(XOM) and Chevron Corp.(CVX) .
+On the lineup are Merck & Co.(MRK), Colgate-Palmolive Co.(CL) , AbbVie Inc.(ABBV) , Exxon Mobil Corp.(XOM) and Chevron Corp.(CVX) .

 Late Thursday, four of the most valuable tech companies in the world -- Amazon (http://www.marketwatch.com/story/amazon-revenue-hits-a-record-and-calms-investors-fears-2017-10-26)(AMZN) , Google parent Alphabet (http://www.marketwatch.com/story/how-google-generated-a-few-extra-billion-dollars-2017-10-26) (GOOGL) , Microsoft (http://www.marketwatch.com/story/microsoft-shares-gain-on-better-than-expected-fiscal-first-quarter-earnings-2017-10-26)(MSFT) and Intel (http://www.marketwatch.com/story/intel-raises-outlook-as-profit-gains-2017-10-26)(INTC) -- blew past expectations for profit and revenue (http://www.marketwatch.com/story/amazon-google-microsoft-and-intel-find-billions-more-in-profit-2017-10-26) in their third-quarter reports.